yadej/xtc/docs/site/docs/design/architecture.md

 ## Concrete implementations

-Example of concrete implementations for Implementer, Scheduler, Compiler provided by some different backends:
+Example of concrete implementations for Backend, Scheduler, Compiler provided by some different backends:

 - MLIR backend: using mlir linalg and transform dialects passed to mlir/llvm toolchain
 - TVM backend: using tvm tensor IR and schedule APIs passed to tvm backends